If you do not find an answer to your question below, click here to contact us.

 THE COURT’S FINAL APPROVAL HEARING

-This Website summarizes the proposed Settlement.
+This Website summarizes the Settlement.
 For precise terms and conditions of the Settlement, please see the Settlement Agreement available here.

 PLEASE DO NOT CONTACT BROWN-FORMAN, THE COURT, OR THE COURT CLERK’S OFFICE TO INQUIRE ABOUT THIS SETTLEMENT OR THE CLAIMS PROCESS.
 CLASS COUNSEL OR THE SETTLEMENT ADMINISTRATOR ARE AVAILABLE TO ASSIST YOU SHOULD YOU HAVE ANY QUESTIONS.